 The protein encoded by this gene is a transcriptional activator involved in sex determination.
 The encoded protein binds DNA as a monomer.
 Defects in this gene are a cause of XY sex reversal with or without adrenal failure as well as adrenocortical insufficiency without ovarian defect. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NR5A1 Gene

 NR5A1 (Nuclear Receptor Subfamily 5, Group A, Member 1) is a Protein Coding gene.
-Diseases associated with NR5A1 include adrenocortical insufficiency, without ovarian defect and 46xy sex reversal 3.
-Among its related pathways are Oct4 in Mammalian ESC Pluripotency and Wnt signaling pathway (KEGG).
+Diseases associated with NR5A1 include premature ovarian failure 7 and spermatogenic failure 8.
+Among its related pathways are Ca-dependent events and Oct4 in Mammalian ESC Pluripotency.
 GO annotations related to this gene include sequence-specific DNA binding and phospholipid binding.
 An important paralog of this gene is NR6A1.

 UniProtKB/Swiss-Prot for NR5A1 Gene